codervitvellore/myTech/README.md

-MyTech is an edtech website build using Reactjs, Nodejs and tailwind css.
+MyTech is an edtech website build using Reactjs, Nodejs, ExpressJS and tailwind css.